-In February 2018, the IASB issued amendments to the guidance in IAS 19, 'Employee Benefits', in connection with accounting for plan amendments, curtailments and settlements.
-The amendments require an entity to use updated assumptions to determine current service cost and net interest for the remainder of the period after a plan amendment, curtailment or settlement; and to recognize in profit or loss as part of past service cost, or a gain or loss on settlement, any reduction in a surplus, even if that surplus was not previously recognized because of the impact of the asset ceiling.
-The impact on the asset ceiling is recognized in other comprehensive income, and it is not reclassified to profit or loss.
-The impact of the amendments is to confirm that these effects are not offset.
+In February 2018, the IASB published narrow-scope amendments to IAS 19, under which an entity is required to use updated assumptions to determine current service cost and net interest for the remainder of the reporting period after an amendment, curtailment or settlement to a plan.
+The objective of the amendments is to enhance the understanding of the financial statements and provide useful information to the users.
 The Group will examine the impact of the above on its Financial Statements, though it is not expected to have any.
 The above have not been adopted by the European Union.